 How it works

 New South Wales holds the greatest number of Juvenile Detention Centres across Australia.
 Young people experiencing life in detention are some of the most vulnerable and disadvantaged people in the community.
-Unstable family environments, negative peer associations and drug & alcohol abuse contribute to offending behaviour, and can often lead these individuals to suffer from homelessness and neglect.
+Unstable family environments, negative peer associations and drug and alcohol abuse contribute to offending behaviours, and can often lead these young people to suffer from homelessness.

 To learn more about our programs and find out if they’re right for you, call us on 02 9460 3777.